alliemeetsfungi/qiime2_amplicon_cleanup/Distance-Decay-18S-pipeline.md

 Download per sample count .tsv file, saved as "ssu-fwd-prim-trim-per-sample-fastq-counts.tsv"<br>
 Forward only sequence count summaries should be the same as paired-end! <br>
 ## STEP 4: DADA2 - Trimming, Merging, Denoising, and Feature Calling of Sequences
 This step performs multiple "tests" in order to determine what the best approach should be taken (i.e, maintain paired-end vs. keeping only forward sequences, longer vs. shorter sequence truncation).
 Three outputs are produced for each test, all of which should be converted into a visualization file and viwed on QIIME 2View.
-The sample, read, and feature count should all be recorded (see [18s_qiime2_output_summary.csv](https://github.com/alliemeetsfungi/qiime2_amplicon_cleanup/blob/main/18s_qiime2_output_summary.csv) for one approach to do this).
+The sample, read, and feature count should all be recorded (see [18s_qiime2_output_summary.csv](https://github.com/alliemeetsfungi/qiime2_amplicon_cleanup/blob/main/18s_qiime2_output_summary.csv) for one approach to do this).<br><br>
 **Paired-end sequences**<br>
 <ins>Test 1: De-noise & merge sequences without trimming:</ins>
 ```